 If you’re comfortable with eating beef, you should most certainly taste it.

 Although it was autumn when I was in Uzbekistan, the days were quite hot.
 Hence, a fruity, cold beverage called Ichimlik was being sold in the markets.
 I got the opportunity to consume it in Tashkent.

 Nothing beats the heat in Uzbekistan than this refreshing drink to rejuvenate you.

 Sweets are an integral part of Uzbek food.
 The most famous ones are Khalva and Navat.
 Khalva is prepared from wheat flour, sugar and nuts.
 Navat is the boiled crystal grape sugar with spices.

 A lot of travellers take Navat back home as a souvenir from Uzbekistan.
 I’ve written an entire post on the 19 rare souvenirs to buy in Uzbekistan.
 Food items are a part of that special list.

 Lepeshka is the Uzbek term for Bread in Uzbekistan.
 It also goes by the name Non.
 Bread is sacred in Uzbekistan and is sold in plenty.
 It acts as a dish on its own as well as an accompaniment.

-I don’t think people bake at home or in the restaurants.
-They seem to buy from the dozens of vendors selling oven-fresh breads every morning, evening and through the day.
+I don’t think people bake at home or in restaurants.
+They seem to buy from the dozens of vendors selling oven-fresh bread every morning, evening and throughout the day.

 I remember, how one evening, I saw the women in Samarkand get loads of hot loaves wrapped in big sheets of cloth to be sold along the market pavement.
 In Tashkent, I saw rows of wheel-barrow like carts selling only bread.